 - Eel Weir Road will be closed between Grafton Bridge and Peskowesk Brook.

-- ATTENTION Liberty Lake HIKERS - The portion of the trail south of Liberty Lake to Eel Weir will be closed to hikers.
-However, portages will be possible.
+- ATTENTION Liberty Lake HIKERS: The backcountry trail from Eel Weir Bridge to Liberty Lake will be closed to hikers, however, portages will be possible.

 We thank backcountry campers for their continued support as we make improvements to Kejimkujik’s infrastructure.